 Bourton Meadow Initial Teacher Training Centre (BMITTC) has a long history of training exceptional teachers.
 The teacher training centre is attached to Bourton Meadow Academy and operates within the Campfire Education Trust.

 Based in Buckingham, the partnership is ideally placed between Milton Keynes, Aylesbury, Oxford and Northampton.

 It is an established provider of initial teacher training - recognised by Ofsted as an outstanding provider and has been since its formation in 2000.

 A very unique and important aspect of our training programme is the fortnightly meetings with an experienced training manager from Bourton Meadow, which take place in your school.

 Teaching is an incredibly rewarding career but it is not an easy one.
 These planned and regular face-to-face meetings (in addition to the time you'll spend with school-based colleagues) provide you with the highest level of support.
 By being with you every step of the way, we can ensure your wellbeing and progress on the course and really personalise the training you receive, to ensure you reach your full potential – both now and in the future.

 Other benefits of training with Bourton Meadow include:

-- large focus on practical experience and application of skills in the classroom;
+- Large focus on practical experience and application of skills across the full national curriculum

 About the accredited body